 IFB: Invitation for Bid.
-The IFB consists of all documents, including those attached to or incorporated by reference, utilized for soliciting bids where price is the sole consideration for the award.
+The IFB consists of all documents, including those attached to or incorporated by reference. utilized for soliciting bids where award may be made to the lowest responsive bid and responsible Offeror.

-Interested Person: A person that is an actual or prospective bidder or proposer with a direct economic interest affected by the award or failure to award the contract at issue.
+Interested Person: A person that is an actual or prospective Offeror with a direct economic interest affected by the award or failure to award the contract at issue.
 Neither a subcontractor nor a supplier is an "interested person."